floringhimie/salusfy/README.md

 **** This is not an official integration.

 ### Installation
-* If not exist, in config/custom_components/ create a directory called salusfy
-* Copy all files in salusfy to your config/custom_components/salusfy/ directory.
+1. Clone the repo into the `home_assistant` directory
+1. Change directory into the `salusfy` directory
+1. Run install.sh (you may need to fix the line endings)
-* Configure with config below.
+1. Configure with config below
-* Restart Home-Assistant.
+1. Restart Home Assistant

 ### Usage
 To use this component in your installation, add the following to your configuration.yaml file:

-### Example configuration.yaml entry
+#### Example configuration.yaml entry

 ```
 climate: